 Children's Garden & Education

-Pond Dwellers | May – June
+Pond Dwellers | May – June 2015

 Children's Garden Group Information Guide

 Our Children's Garden Group Information Guide is REQUIRED reading for any group that wants to book a trip to the garden.
 It can be accessed here.
-Below are links to individual sections, but make sure to familiarize yourself with the entire document before booking your class.